mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 # We Will try
 1. Installation for Angular application development (for Windows)
 2. Structure of Angular
+3. Routoing
-3. How CSS , JS , HTML workis in Angular
+4. How CSS , JS , HTML workis in Angular
-4. Create Nav Bar
+5. Create Nav Bar
 6. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
 7. Login Page then Logout
 8. Access on operation by using Authorization
 9. State Management| Local and Cookies Statemanagement.
 10. JWT toekn access etc

 # Setting Up Development Environmen
 We need to setup all the Software and Packages which are need to develop the application and that need to run our course smoothly.